Lavedonio/Alexandria/docs/bigquery_tools.md

 ```

 ### clean_dataframe_column_names(dataframe, allowed_chars="abcdefghijklmnopqrstuvwxyz0123456789", special_treatment={})
-Replace dataframe columns to only contain chars allowed in BigQuery tables column name.
+Replace _dataframe_ column names to only contain chars allowed in BigQuery tables column name.

-special_treatment dictionary substitutes the terms in the keys by its value pair.
+_special_treatment_ dictionary substitutes the terms in the keys by its value pair.

+If a character is not in _allowed_chars_ string parameter, neither in a key from the _special_treatment_ dictionary, it'll be replaced by an underscore (\_).

 Usage example:
 ```